EvanJSP215/New_Website/README.md

 # Evan Jiang's Website
 This is my personal website!

 ## Overview
 This is a Personal Portfolio Website with different sections showcasing my experiences and abilities as an upcoming Computer Science Graduate!

+This Website is done in pure HTML/CSS and Javascript

 Disclaimer: This website was developed in close observation of an online tutorial with modifications to add in multiple sections and designs.